What: fruits, leaves, young tendrils

 Almost-ripe Mustang grapes.

-Mustang grapes are the first to ripen in the summer here in Texas.
-They have a thick skin surrounding a very tart, gelatinous inner.
-This tartness makes them unpleasant to eat raw and are better if made into jam/jelly or wine.
+Mustang grapes are easy to tell apart by their leaves from other wild grapes.
+The topside are dark green and smooth while the undersides are gray and fuzzy like the nose of a horse.
+These grapes are the first to ripen in the summer here in Texas.
+Their skins are thick and tough, surrounding a very tart, gelatinous interior containing several small seeds.
+This acidic tartness of the mustang grape skins makes them unpleasant to eat raw and can result in acid burns on your mouth and fingers.
+However, this acid gives them a complex flavor when made into jam/jelly or wine.
 When making jelly include some skins of green/unripe grapes as a source of pectin.